mosra/magnum/src/MagnumExternal/OpenGL/GLES3/README.md

     .../flextGLgen.py -D . -t . extensions.txt

 It will generate `flextGL.h` and `flextGL.cpp` files.

+Emscripten doesn't have the ability to manually load extension pointers, thus it has only header files:

+    .../flextGLgen.py -D . -t Emscripten/ Emscripten/extensions.txt

+This will generate stripped-down `flextGLEmscripten.h` file.

 As usual, be sure to check the diff for suspicious changes and whitespace-at-EOL (although there shouldn't be any).